pcanz/grammar-parser/docs/introduction.md

 write(arr)
 ```
-This is the first time we have seen a choice, using the `/` symbol.
-It serves the same purpose as the regex `|` choice, and it is used here for the mundane task of accepting different end-of-line conventions.
+This is the first time we have seen a choice operator, using the `/` symbol.
+It serves the same purpose as the regex `|` choice operator, and it is used here for the mundane task of accepting different end-of-line conventions.

 The first CSV grammar is a little too simple, it needs to be extended to allow a cell field to contain a comma character.
 We will follow the RFC 4180 standard (Common Format and MIME Type for CSV Files  October 2005).
 In this format fields that contain a comma are put inside quote marks, and inside the quotes any other quote marks are doubled.
 Here are the extended grammar rules: